 What is the Thyroid Gland and What Does it do?

 Located on either side of the trachea.
 Graphic by MarVistaVet

-The thyroid gland forms an H in one’s throat as show in the graphic above, though in dogs, the thyroid exists as two separate halves.
-The thyroid produces two forms of thyroid hormone: T3, which is the active form of the hormone; and T4, which is the inactive form created to circulate in the bloodstream.
-When T4 is absorbed into tissue cells, it is converted into T3.
+The thyroid gland forms an H in a person's throat, though in dogs the thyroid exists as two separate halves.
+The thyroid gland produces T4, which is an inactive form of thyroid hormone.
+When T4 is absorbed into tissue cells, it is converted into the active form of thyroid hormone that is called T3.
 Most of the circulating T4 is carried by blood proteins and is not available for tissue absorption; the portion that is not carried by proteins (the so-called free T4) is the portion that is able to enter tissues for activation.
 The thyroid gland itself can also activate T4 into T3.
 In dogs about half of the T3 comes from the thyroid gland and the other half comes from the body’s other tissues.
 In humans, 80 percent of T3 comes from activation in the body’s other tissues.

 Production of T4 is regulated by the pituitary gland at the base of one’s brain.
 (This gland is called the master gland as it regulates hormone production in the adrenal system, the thyroid system, the reproductive system and more).
 The pituitary produces a substance called thyroid stimulating hormone (TSH).
 When T4 levels are dropping, the pituitary gland stimulates the thyroid gland to make and release more T4.